All Episodes

 And the last runoff would be Landrew's in late November, early December.

-I forget I think it's early early December.
+I forget, I think it's early December.

-But I'm I f I wish I could help you.
+But I wish I could help you.

 I wish I could explain to you why apparent empty suits are not suffering, Democrat incumbents, why they are not suffering at the same time the whole country's down on Obama.

-All I can tell you is all politics is local, and that old adage, the old theory, but I think this is where the reality that the Republicans are not presenting an agenda or if not an agenda, a set of things that that they're gonna do to fix things, this is where it might be coming back to haunt them.
+But I think this is where the reality that the Republicans are not presenting an agenda or if not an agenda, a set of things that they're going to do to fix things, this is where it might be coming back to haunt them.

-It's being left up to individual candidates to do, and depending on how good they are, depending how good their advisors are.
+And depending on how good they are, depending how good their advisors are, let's face facts.

 Something that I have gleaned in listening and watching sporadically, I must add, Republican campaigns, be they for the House or the Senate, one of the things I note is a common belief that they must somehow persuade the media of something.